 Reformation Sunday is the celebration of the day Martin Luther is said to have posted his 95 Theses to the door of the Castle Church in Wittenburg, thereby kicking off the Protestant Reformation.
 There are several paintings of Luther heroically standing at the church door; hammer in-hand; but is it true?

 In his writings Martin Luther never said anything about nailing the 95 Theses to the church door.
-We get this story from one of Luther’s colleagues, Philipp Melanchthon.
+We get this story from one of Luther’s colleague, Philipp Melanchthon.
 The only problem is, Melanchthon didn’t move to Wittenburg until 1518, a year after the alleged ‘nailing’ and didn’t mention the event in writing until after Luther’s death.

 The other problem is Luther originally wrote the 95 Theses in Latin, which would have been the standard academic practice of the day.
 Even if he did nail the document to the church door, only a handful of people would have been able to read it.
 The Reformation didn’t really start to cook until a year later when Christoph von Scheurl and a group of Luther’s students from Wittenburg translated the document into German and published it.